 Getting creative with your children doesn’t need to involve lots of preparation and expensive resources.
 In this post I’m going to show you some great ideas to explore art through the work of the artist Kandinsky.
-If you’d like to find out a little more about Kandinsky this is a good article from the Tate.
+If you’d like to find out a little more about Kandinsky this is a good article from the Tate and this one has a good selection of images at the bottom of the biography.

 This website contains affiliate links.
 As an affiliate I may earn money from qualifying purchases.
 Thank you if you do use one of my links – it helps keep my website going.
 Please see affiliate link and disclaimer page for more information.